UKCloud/documentation/articles/enablement/enbl-sco-transfer-assured-elevated.md

 ## Service architecture

 UKCloud will provide access to a CDSZ environment for the transfer of data between the security domains.
-A CDSZ Walled Garden is a VMware only environment, utilizing VMware vCloud Director as the management orchestrator for the service.
+A CDSZ Walled Garden is a VMware only environment, utilizing VMware Cloud Director as the management orchestrator for the service.
 For additional information regarding the CDSZ, see the [*Service Scope*](../cdsz/cdsz-sco.md).

 The actual CDSZ service will be provided without charge for the transfer of data, with the following restrictions: